alexhiggins732/DotMpi/README.md

 DotMpi also opens up possibilities for proper stress testing, load testing, and concurrency testing in DotNet, as well as easily clustering workloads across network infrastructure.

-## Installation

-To install DotMpi, simply clone the repository and add the project to your Visual Studio solution.

 ## Usage